mwazovzky/favoritable/readme.md

 #### Installation.

-1. Pull the package into Laravel project
+Pull the package into Laravel project
 ```
 composer require mikewazovzky/favoritable
 ```

-2. Register package service provider at `app.php` for Laravel 5.4 or below.<br>
+For Laravel 5.4 or below register package service provider at `/config/app.php`.<br>
 Package will be auto-registered for Laravel 5.5 and above.
 ```
 // file config/app.php